-The function CryptoGeneratePrime is a proprietary implementation with higher performance, while the function CryptoGeneratePrimeMask is standard conformant if considering the user guidance.
-The proprietary CryptoGeneratePrime function is not evaluated and certified by BSI.
+1. The function CryptoGeneratePrime has been assigned to the appropriate security level by BSI.
+The proprietary CryptoGeneratePrimeMask function has not been cryptographic-analytically evaluated and certified by BSI.
 End of note.

-The minimum key length follows the national recommendations by the BSI which means that RSA key lengths 1976 bits are not included in the certificate.
+2. The minimum key length follows the national recommendations by the BSI which means that RSA key lengths below 1976 bits are not included in the certificate.
 The key length requirements can differ between the countries.
 Please note that the BSI expects this key length as appropriate until 2022 and recommends for longer usage times key lengths of 3000 bits or higher.
 End of note.

-For easy integration of RSA functions into the user's operating system and/or application, the library contains single cryptographic functions respectively primitives which are compliant to the standard.
+3. For easy integration of RSA functions into the user's operating system and/or application, the library contains single cryptographic functions respectively primitives which are compliant to the standard.
 The primitives are referenced above.
 Therefore, the library supports the user to develop an application representing the standard if required.